trustos-trustfolio/trustos-api-clean/README.md

 ## Notes

 - Replace YOUR_API_KEY with your API key
-- This is a minimal implementation designed for easy integration
+- Production API is publicly accessible but requires authentication
-- The current demo focuses on a simple score → log → verify flow
+- This repository provides a minimal integration pattern
-- This repository is intended as a lightweight starting point for developers
+- Internal logic and implementation details are not exposed

 ---